justinpille/atomic-css-experiments/README.md

 Modules could be combined within a project, or even used to extend a framework like [basscss](http://basscss.com/) .
 Mainly these are experiments and I don't expect them all to be practical.
 I hope to learn a lot.

+## Base Ten

+An algrabraic positioning system where the smallest unit is 10 pixels.
+Class names are short abbreviations postfixed with a multiplier. `p1` is `padding: 10px`, and `m7` is `margin 70px`.

+## Geometric Space

+A positioning system where distances increase geometrically.
+The 1 index is 1px, and each subsequent index is obtained by doubling.

+1. 1
+2. 2
+3. 4
+4. 8
+5. 16
+6. 32
+7. 64
+8. 128
+9. 256
+10. 512
+11. 1024
+12. 2048

+So for example, `p6` maps to `padding: 8px`.

+## Imperial Columns

+The familiar 12 column grid.
+Widely used because 12 is divisible by 2, 3, 4, and 6 (not to mention 1 and 12).
+Use `col-2` to denote that an element should take up two of the twelve columns (i.e. one-sixth of the width of the parent container).
+Widths are difined in percentages, so they will squish and expand as the container size changes.

 ## Divider

 A grid system with units that divide instead of multiply. `col-1` is 100% width, `col-2` is 50%, and `col-3` is 33.33%.
 It goes up to `col-12`, which is 8.33%.